Our Legacy Vision

 - Share what we learn with philanthropic partners to inspire investment in capacity building.

 To help steer the foundation as we move through the sunsetting process, we have appointed Melanie Matthews as Executive Director who brings years of experience in the philanthropy sector supporting capacity building strategies and strengthening nonprofits; and we have expanded our Board to include a total of three community leaders - new Trustees, Sarah Tran and Beto Yarce, and long-time Trustee, Amy Zimerman - with deep experience and grounding in nonprofit leadership in our region.

 Guided by our values of learning, equity, and community, we will work toward our legacy vision and use our endowment to support and strengthen leadership capacity within the nonprofit sector.
 We hope that through this intentional process, our investments will endure long after we have made our last grant.

-About the Cedarmere Foundation:
+About the Cedarmere Foundation

 The Cedarmere Foundation is a family foundation established in Seattle, Washington in 2006 to provide opportunities for multiple branches and generations of our family to work together toward a common goal that benefits the communities in which we live, work, and play.
-Our mission is to support the development and sustainability of effective governance and leadership in small nonprofit organizations that focus on education, health, or human services in the Puget Sound region to build their capacity and increase their sustainability.
-The Foundation has been privileged to partner with 48 nonprofit organizations by providing them with capacity building grants over multiple years during that time.
+Our mission is to support the development and sustainability of effective governance and leadership in small nonprofit organizations that focus on education, health, or human services in the Puget Sound region of Washington State.

+Guided by our mission, we have partnered with more than 50 nonprofit organizations by providing them with capacity building grants over multiple years.
 We have also partnered with many capacity building funders to strengthen the nonprofit sector and inspire other funders to support capacity building.